kennycason/neural_network_kotlin/README.md

 <img src="https://raw.githubusercontent.com/kennycason/neural_network_kotlin/master/results/data/deep_convoluted_auto_encoder_jet.gif" width="300px"/>

 Learning a batch of Pokemon Images.
 This may just be an illusion, but I find it interesting that the network appears to be learning the shape and structure before color.
+Note, I'm using a small network and a low number of training cycles.
+With more training this image will become more clear.

 <img src="https://raw.githubusercontent.com/kennycason/neural_network_kotlin/master/results/data/deep_convoluted_auto_encoder_pokemon.png" /> <img src="https://raw.githubusercontent.com/kennycason/neural_network_kotlin/master/results/data/deep_convoluted_auto_encoder_pokemon.gif" />